 Will it be good for you when he searches you out?
-ULT 9 Will it be good for you when he searches you out?
-Could you deceive him as you might deceive men?

 Here "searches you out" is a metaphor meaning "examines you."
 Job uses this question to warn his friends that if God were to examine them, he would say that what they are doing is wrong.
 Alternate translation: "When God examines you, it will not be good for you."
+(See: Rhetorical Question (p.1216))

-(See: Rhetorical Question) Could you deceive him as you might deceive men?
+Could you deceive him as you might deceive men?

 Job uses this question to warn his friends that God knows the truth about them.
 Alternate translation: "You might be able to deceive men, but you cannot deceive God."
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

+reprove you

+Alternate translation: "rebuke you"

-(See: Rhetorical Question) reprove you "rebuke you" if in secret you showed partiality ULT 10 He would surely reprove you if in secret you showed partiality. "if you secretly show favor to another."
+if in secret you showed partiality

+"if you secretly show favor to another."
 Showing partiality refers to saying only good things about someone so that the judge will say that the person is good.
 Doing this in secret means pretending to speak fairly, but really favoring one person over another.

 Connecting Statement:

-ULT 11 Will not his majesty terrify you, and the dread of him fall upon you?
+Connecting Statement:

+Job continues to speak to his friends.

 Will not his majesty terrify you, and the dread of him fall upon you?
 Job uses these questions to rebuke his friends.
 This could mean: (1) Job is saying that they should fear God.
 Alternate translation: "His majesty should make you afraid, and his dread should fall on you." or (2) Job is saying that they will fear God.
 Alternate translation: "His majesty will make you afraid, and his dread will fall on you!"
-(See: Rhetorical Question) and the dread of him fall upon you Dread falling on people represents them becoming terribly afraid.
-Alternate translation: "and you not be terribly afraid" or "and you not be terrified" (See: Metaphor) Your memorable sayings are proverbs made of ashes Ashes represent things that are worthless and do not last.
-Alternate translation: "Your memorable sayings are worthless like ashes" or "Your memorable sayings will be forgotten like ashes that are blown away" (See: Metaphor) ULT 12 Your memorable sayings are proverbs made of ashes; your defenses are defenses made of clay. your defenses are defenses made of clay Job speaks of what they say as if it were a wall made of clay around a city; it cannot defend the people because clay breaks easily.
-Alternate translation: "What you say in defense is as useless as a wall of clay" (See: Metaphor) your defenses Possible meanings are that this refers to: (1) what they say to defend themselves or (2) what they say to defend God.
-Connecting Statement:
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) and the dread of him fall upon you Dread falling on people represents them becoming terribly afraid.
+Alternate translation: "and you not be terribly afraid" or "and you not be terrified" (See: Metaphor (p.1186)) Your memorable sayings are proverbs made of ashes Ashes represent things that are worthless and do not last.
+Alternate translation: "Your memorable sayings are worthless like ashes" or "Your memorable sayings will be forgotten like ashes that are blown away" (See: Metaphor (p.1186)) (See: Metaphor (p.1186)) your defenses are defenses made of clay Job speaks of what they say as if it were a wall made of clay around a city; it cannot defend the people because clay breaks easily.
+Alternate translation: "What you say in defense is as useless as a wall of clay" (See: Metaphor (p.1186)) (See: Metaphor (p.1186)) your defenses Possible meanings are that this refers to: (1) what they say to defend themselves or (2) what they say to defend God.
+Connecting Statement: Connecting Statement: Job continues to speak to his friends.